-If you suffer from chronic headaches associated with TMJ disorder, Botox Therapeutic may help temporarily alleviate tension and reduce symptoms.
-Dr. Engelberg may use Botox® as a part of your treatment plan to help treat TMJ, bruxism or associated chronic headaches.
+Botox Therapeutic may help temporarily alleviate tension and reduce symptoms if you suffer from chronic headaches associated with TMJ disorder.
+Dr. Engelberg may use Botox® as a part of your treatment plan to help treat TMJ, bruxism, or associated chronic headaches.

 Our Arlington Heights dentist office is committed to offering our patients the most modern dental procedures available.
 Dr. Engelberg has received training from the American Academy of Facial Esthetics to help treat patients with TMJ using Botox injections.
 Dr. Engelberg has years of experience helping patients with TMJ and now offers Botox for more comprehensive treatment planning.

 Botox for therapeutic use can alleviate muscle tension deep in the jaw, neck, and head.
-Botox relaxes targeted muscle groups allowing the facial muscles to relax, temporarily reducing TMJ related headaches and the jaw pain associated with TMJ.
+It relaxes targeted muscle groups allowing the facial muscles to relax, temporarily reducing TMJ-related headaches and the jaw pain associated with TMJ.

-Botox can be used as a part of your treatment plan if you suffer from chronic headaches, TMJ or bruxism.
-We also offer bite realignment therapy and bite guards for the alleviation of TMJ symptoms.
+Botox can be used as a part of your treatment plan if you suffer from chronic headaches, TMJ, or bruxism.
+We also offer bite realignment therapy and bite guards to alleviate TMJ symptoms.

-Botox has been used as a successful component of TMJ treatment plans.
-For TMJ symptoms caused by the tightening or stress of the jaw muscle, Botox may help to temporarily alleviate pain.
+Botox has been a successful component of TMJ treatment plans.
+For TMJ symptoms caused by the tightening or stress of the jaw muscle, Botox may help to alleviate pain temporarily.